iMrPez/TInventory/README.md

 TInventory is a size-based inventory framework for Unity.
 The framework makes setting up a size-based inventory for your game quick and easy.

 This was mostly a project for my own games, but anyone is welcome to use it.
-Any recommendations, bugs, or questions can be sent to BrandenWeber1@gmail.com.